-Euroscicon is honoured to host the 11th Edition of International Conference on Preventive Medicine and Public health taking place on June 22-23, 2020 in Zurich, Switzerland.
-The ICPMPH 2020 has turned in to a premier forum to network, learn and connect with experts, academicians, researchers, specialists and activists in generating a platform to discuss and spread meaningful messages, values and practices in the subject of Preventive Medicine and Public Health.
+Euroscicon is honoured to host the 13th Edition of International Conference on Preventive Medicine and Public health taking place on March 28-29, 2022 in London, UK .
+The ICPMPH 2022 has turned in to a premier forum to network, learn and connect with experts, academicians, researchers, specialists and activists in generating a platform to discuss and spread meaningful messages, values and practices in the subject of Preventive Medicine and Public Health.

-The conference is hosted around the theme "Emphasize on recent advancements in preventive medicine and public health to deliberate the outcomes.” with the goal to unite a wide audience of academics, industry, policymakers, and specialists around clearly circumscribed topics, engage participants in the productive level-headed discussion, and facilitate mutual understanding.
+The conference is hosted around the theme "Emphasize on recent advancements in preventive medicine and public health to strife against COVID-19.” with the goal to unite a wide audience of academics, industry, policymakers, and specialists around clearly circumscribed topics, engage participants in the productive level-headed discussion, and facilitate mutual understanding.
 An additional objective of the Congress is to provide a place for academicians and experts with inter-disciplinary/multi-disciplinary interests associated to Preventive Medicine and Public Health to meet and interact with individuals inside and outside their own specific disciplines.

-We are looking forward to welcoming you and spending valuable time in Zurich, Switzerland.
+We are looking forward to welcoming you and spending valuable time in Amsterdam, Netherlands.

 What you'll get:

 • Get deep and deeper than ever into Preventive Medicine and Public Health obstruction with 2 full days of expert keynotes, plenaries, workshops, symposiums, and group discussions.